Diagnosing complex automotive problems is easier when you understand how the system works.

 As the timing disk rotates in front of the pickup coil or pole peace the generator sends a pulse signal to the ignition module.
 This is produced as a tooth on the timing disk aligns with the core of the pickup coil. it then repels this generated magnetic field.

-The magnetic field is forced to flow through the coil and pickup core.
+They force the magnetic field to flow through the coil and pickup core.
 When the tooth passes the core the magnetic field is able to expand.
 This action is repeated every time a tooth passes the pole.

 The moving lines of magnetic force cut across the coil winding and induce a voltage signal.
-To simplify this, basically when a tooth approaches the pole piece a positive current is produced as the magnetic field begins to concentrate around the coil.
+To simplify this, basically when a tooth approaches the pole piece it produces a positive current as the magnetic field begins to concentrate around the coil.

-When the tooth and core are perfectly aligned there is no more expansion or contraction of this magnetic field and the voltage drops to zero.
-When it passes on the opposite side of the pole piece a negative current is produced.
+When the tooth and core are perfectly aligned it stops the expansion or contraction of this magnetic field and the voltage drops to zero.
+When it passes on the opposite side of the pole piece a negative current forms.

 Using these three measurements of positive voltage, zero voltage, and negative voltage, extremely accurate position reporting is accomplished.
 You can test each individual computer sensor for proper operation with a scan tool or even a volt meter.
 Favorite this automotive computer sensor page or share with friends.